Detect Any Shadow: Segment Anything for Video Shadow Detection: Approach

 \subsection{Implementation Details}

 \textbf{Loss function.} In this section, we summarize our loss function employed in ShadowSAM.
-For fine-tuning SAM, we utilize cross-entropy loss for optimize the mask decoder of SAM in the training process.
-While for long short-term network, the loss function is unweighted sum between cross-entropy loss and soft Jaccard loss~\cite{nowozin2014optimal,rahman2016optimizing}
+For fine-tuning SAM, we utilize cross-entropy loss~\cite{nowozin2014optimal} to optimize the lightweight mask decoder of SAM~\cite{kirillov2023segment} in the training process.
+While for long short-term network, the loss function is an unweighted sum between cross-entropy loss and soft Jaccard loss~\cite{nowozin2014optimal,rahman2016optimizing}.

-\textbf{Training Details.} We implement ShadowSAM on Linux platform using PyTorch with NVIDIA GTX 3090Ti GPUs.
-We fine-tune the original SAM~\cite{kirillov2023segment} for 50 epochs using the ViSha training set~\cite{chen2021triple} with a learning rate of 1e-4.
-For the long short-term network, we apply a light-weight backbone MobileNetV2~\cite{sandler2018mobilenetv2} and FPN~\cite{lin2017feature} as the image encoder and mask decoder, respectively.
+\textbf{Training details.} We implement ShadowSAM on the Linux platform using PyTorch with NVIDIA GTX 3090Ti GPUs.
+We fine-tune the original SAM~\cite{kirillov2023segment} for 20 epochs using the ViSha training set~\cite{chen2021triple} with a learning rate of 1e-4.
+While for the long short-term network, we apply a lightweight backbone MobileNetV2~\cite{sandler2018mobilenetv2} and FPN~\cite{lin2017feature} as the image encoder and mask decoder, respectively.
 The backbone network is pre-trained on ImageNet~\cite{deng2009imagenet}, while others are trained from scratch.
-We set the batch size to 16 for 50000 steps.
+We set the mini-batch size to 16 for training 20000 steps.
 The input image is randomly cropped and resized to 465 for data augmentation.
-An Adam~\cite{kingma2014adam} optimizer with a weight decay of 0.07 is used to optimize the whole network, and learning rate is set to 2e-5 and 2e-4 for the pre-trained layers and scratch layers, respectively.
+The Adam~\cite{kingma2014adam} optimizer with a weight decay of 0.07 is used to optimize the whole network, and the learning rate is set to 2e-5 and 2e-4 for the pre-trained layers and scratch layers, respectively.

-\textbf{Inference.} We first apply the fine-tuned SAM~\cite{kirillov2023segment} to predict the shadow mask of the first frame in video.
-Note that this step only needs to be performed once.
-Then, we use the long short-term network to sequentially predict the shadow masks of each frame in the video.
+\textbf{Inference.} We apply the fine-tuned SAM~\cite{kirillov2023segment} to predict the shadow mask of the first and last frames in a video.
+For the practical application, it is required for users to provide bounding boxes to SAM~\cite{kirillov2023segment}.
+In this paper, to expedite the performance evaluation of our method , we extract bounding boxes from the ground truth shadow masks and perturb them in experiments to simulate user-provided bounding boxes.
+Then, we use the two frames and long short-term network to perform forward and backward predictions to obtain two results.
+For frames whose IoU between two predictions is lower than 75\%, we apply the fine-tuned SAM to re-predict them.